SaiHarshitha-2004/sehari-react/README.md

 Contributing
-- We welcome contributions to Sahari!
+- We welcome contributions to sehari!
 If you'd like to contribute, please follow these guidelines:

 - Fork the repository.
-1. Create a new branch (git checkout -b feature/your-feature-name).
+1. Create a new branch
-2. Make your changes and commit them (git commit -am 'Add some feature').
+2. Make your changes and commit them
-3. Push to the branch (git push origin feature/your-feature-name).
+3. Push to the branch

 - Create a new Pull Request.
 - License
 - This project is licensed under the MIT License - see the LICENSE.md file for details.

 - Acknowledgements
-- We would like to thank all contributors who have helped to improve Sahari.
+- We would like to thank all contributors who have helped to improve sehari.
 Your contributions are greatly appreciated!